A Judge With Imposter Syndrome

 The article covers the highs of winning a prestigious, international competition, and the follow-up lows when my novel was unanimously rejected by the agents I queried.
 I also admit that I became a little addicted to the competitions, chasing the success and recognition again, and without the wins, this left me more frustrated.
 It seemed like I had two options: sit, write, and be satisfied (never!) or try a different tact: judging a competition instead of entering one.

 I read over a thousand stories, and some of them were breath-taking.
 There's a handful I still think about.
 I could be out walking the dog or standing in the supermarket queue, and I remember about the fishing trip or the evangelical hysteria or the girl crying in the bathroom, and I feel lucky to be one of the first readers of what I'm sure will become widely read and loved stories.
 Some of them were so good it made me question my position as judge.
 If I couldn't write that, how can I judge it?
 I started wondering if I had won through pure fluke.
-Of course, the more reasonable side of my brain
+Of course, all competition results are subjective, and it gave me a strange comfort to remember that my winning story had been rejected from less prestigious competitions.
+Sometimes, most of the time, it's not your day.
+Very occasionally, it might be.
+And when the urge rose in me to edit some stories I read, give notes on where more development was needed, or when an ending was weak, I began to realise how much you can control about the process, as well as how little.
+It's all in the writing.

-But I also developed a heightened sense of smell; the stink of an overwritten paragraph, the stench of a tell rather than show, a lazy typo.
+I also developed a heightened sense of smell; the stink of an overwritten paragraph, the stench of a tell rather than show, a lazy typo.
 It sounds mean, I know.
-I'm guilty of the aforementioned myself.
-However, being positioned as the judge of these stories helped create an objective distance, and truly appreciate what I previously felt was over-repeated yet wise advice:
+I'm guilty of the aforementioned laziness myself.
+However, being positioned as the judge of these stories gave me the objective distance to truly appreciate what I previously felt was over-repeated yet wise advice:

 l e s s is m o r e